 Sri Lanka Visa

 In order to visit Sri Lanka, most travellers need to obtain a tourist visa.
 This allows you double entry to Sri Lanka for 30 days.
 While you can get this visa on arrival there are usually long waits at the airport.
 The easiest way is to apply before you travel.
-The application for this visa takes 10 minutes and costs $35 USD.
-To apply for a Sri Lanka visa, visit the Sri Lanka Electronic Travel Authorization website.
+To apply for a Sri Lanka visa, visit the Sri Lanka Electronic Travel Authorization website .

 Budget for Sri Lanka 3 Week Itinerary